Geometry of vector bundle extensions and applications to a generalised theta divisor: Abstract

 \section{Abstract}

-{Let $E$ and $F$ be vector bundles over a smooth curve $X$, and suppose that $0 \to E \to W \to F \to 0$ is a nontrivial extension.
-Consider a vector bundle map $\gamma \colon G \to F$ which is generically injective.
-We give a criterion for $\gamma$ to factorise via $W$, in terms of the geometry of a projective bundle in the extension space $\PP H^{1}(X, \hfe)$.
-We use this to describe the tangent cone to the generalised theta divisor on the moduli space of semistable bundles of rank $r$ and slope $g-1$ over $X$, at a stable point.
+Let $E$ and $F$ be vector bundles over a complex projective smooth curve $X$, and suppose that $0 \to E \to W \to F \to 0$ is a nontrivial extension.
+Let $G \subseteq F$ be a subbundle and $D$ an effective divisor on $X$.
+We give a criterion for the subsheaf $G(-D) \subset F$ to lift to $W$, in terms of the geometry of a scroll in the extension space $\PP H^{1}(X, \Homom(F, E))$.
+We use this criterion to describe the tangent cone to the generalised theta divisor on the moduli space of semistable bundles of rank $r$ and slope $g-1$ over $X$, at a stable point.
 This gives a generalisation of a case of the Riemann--Kempf singularity theorem for line bundles over $X$.
-In the same vein, we give a generalisation of the geometric Riemann--Roch theorem to vector bundles of arbitrary rank.}
+In the same vein, we generalise the geometric Riemann--Roch theorem to vector bundles of slope $g-1$ and arbitrary rank.